cisagov/cool-assessment-terraform/README.md

 ## Notes ##

 Running `pre-commit` requires running `terraform init` in every directory that contains Terraform code.
-In this repository these are the main directory and the `examples/default_vpc` directory.
+In this repository, these are the main directory and every directory under `examples/`.

 ## Contributing ##